 The Group is committed to engaging with our employees.
-Senior executives brief employees verbally on a regular basis, including a twice yearly staff address by the CEO.
+Senior executives meet employees on a regular basis, including a twice-yearly staff address by the CEO.
 There are several forums through which employees and management can raise questions and discuss any issues.

 Diversity and inclusion are important priorities for the Group and our employees.
-In 2020 a working group was set up comprising representatives from each part of the business to help develop and implement strategies to strengthen our diversity and inclusion agenda.
+The Group has three working groups, with specific focus on diversity, inclusion and equality respectively, which comprise representatives from each part of the business to help develop and implement strategies to strengthen our diversity and inclusion agenda.
 The working group meets regularly and presents recommendations to the Group's executive team.